danielaparker/JsonCons.Net/doc_source/articles/JsonPath/operators/OrExpression.md

 ```
 OrExpression = Expression "||" Expression
 ```
-An or expression will evaluate to its left side if its left side evaluates to not false, it will evaluate to its right side if its right side evaluates to not false.
+If both left and right sides are null, the expression evaluates to null.
+Otherwise, if the left side evaluates to true, the expression will evaluate to its left side, and if the left side evaluates to false, it will evaluate to its right side.

-That an expression evaluates to false means that it evaluates to any of:
+A false value is any value on this list:

 - empty array: [],
 - empty object: {},